carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 - State: follow the v10 base where one exists (`[data-invalid]`, `--warn` vs `--warning` differ per component upstream).
 For new components use modifier classes on the wrapper: `--invalid`, `--warning`, `--disabled`, `--readonly`, `--open`.
 - When a rule applies only if _none_ of several states hold, have the component emit one marker class (`--neutral`) instead of chaining `:not()`.
 - Do not pad specificity (repeated classes, `tag.class`, order-only `:not()`).
 If the rule you need to beat is in the vendored tree, edit it there.
 Repetition is tolerated only to preserve an existing cascade during a refactor, with a comment saying what it matches.
 - Hover rules go in **one** `@media (any-hover: hover)` block per partial, at the end of the mixin.
 Lightning CSS only merges adjacent blocks, and `tests/css/media-query-grouping.test.ts` budgets the total.
+Keep any equal-specificity `:focus` rule after the block, or a hover `outline: none` will erase the ring.
+Two shapes stay outside the block: a suppressor that lists `X:hover` beside its own `X` to restate the resting style, and any hover rule that competes with a base hover rule the vendored tree leaves unguarded (most of them).
+Guarding only your half lets the base hover through on touch; guard both or neither.
 - Use physical properties (`left`, `padding-right`, `height`) for new code, matching the v10 base.
 Several v11 backports use logical properties on the block axis; do not mix both for the same box in one rule.
 - Avoid syntax Lightning CSS downlevels by duplicating the rule: `inset-inline-start`/`-end`, `border-start-start-radius` and its siblings (each expands to `:lang()` RTL twins, about 900 bytes per declaration), a selector list inside `:not()` (write `:not(.a):not(.b)`, or better a marker class), and `:is()`/`:where()`. `tests/css/downlevel.test.ts` scans the vendored tree too.
 - Do not use `:has()`.
 It exceeds the Svelte 5 browserslist baseline (Firefox 83/Safari 14) the CSS targets, and Lightning CSS cannot prefix or polyfill it.
 Mark parents explicitly instead (for example a `hasLeftIcon` prop emitting a marker class).
 Same rule for any selector newer than that baseline, since one unknown selector invalidates the whole rule.
 Newer _properties_ that degrade gracefully (`text-wrap: pretty`) are fine.